PaPa31/hm/courses/react-complete-guide/03-base-feature-syntax/Lessons/3-04-1-ide-setup.md

 ### Visual Studio Code

-You would need to have the latest version of VS Code and VS Code [Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.
+You would need to have the latest version of VS Code and VS Code <a href='https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome' class='external'>Chrome Debugger Extension (marketplace.visualstudio.com)</a>.

 Then add the block below to your `launch.json` file and put it inside the `.vscode` folder in your app’s root directory.